Have you ever watched the show Suits?

 People rarely use “and thinking.”
 We’re used to “either/or thinking,” where we must choose between things.
 Like choosing between feeling passionate about work and making a decent salary.
 Or in Lisa’s case, choosing between a fulfilling work and a comfortable, energizing work environment.

 As we worked with Lisa, she admitted her ideal career would be working as an independent consultant, but she had no idea how to transition or overcome her fears of instability.
 Our conversations helped Lisa realize the solution wasn’t to up and quit, but to have a conversation with her employer about changing the employment agreement.

 Since Lisa was well-respected in her company, the transition ended up being fairly easy.
 In her very first discussion with her boss, she walked away with her first client.
 Lisa was valued, and when she let herself creatively consider options that fit her unique needs, she found a solution that worked for both her and for her employer.

 Lisa’s story is just one example of why identifying the core needs for your career is essential before making drastic changes.
-To hear my live coaching call with Katie to address her feelings that she’d advanced as high as possible in her job, click the play button below.
+To hear my live coaching call with Katie to address her feelings that she’d advanced as high as possible in her job, click the play button above.

 ******Katie’s end resolution email ***** went from scared and unsure what to do to now having her boss as an advocate.

 Katie and I did that coaching session a while back.
 Shortly after that she sent me an email.

 Just wanted to update you since we talked a couple weeks ago.
 I took your advice and I talked to my boss, telling him how I wasn’t enjoying work, wasn’t challenged enough etc. And it could not have gone better!
 He has actually recommended me for a job as a sales rep for one of our suppliers, that is a more challenging, involved position.
 He realizes that the position I am in now at his company does not have longevity and room for me to continuously grow.
 And now I have a job interview with that company!